bda-research/node-crawler/README.md

 var c = new Crawler({
     maxConnections : 10,
-    // This will be called for each crawled page callback : function (error, result, $, done) {
+    // This will be called for each crawled page callback : function (error, res, done) {
-        // $ is Cheerio by default
-        //a lean implementation of core jQuery designed specifically for the server if(error){
+        if(error){
             console.log(error);
         }else{
-            console.log($("title").text());
+            var $ = res.$;
+            // $ is Cheerio by default
+            //a lean implementation of core jQuery designed specifically for the server console.log($("title").text());
         }
         done();